This page contains trending topics and things to know from the Whistleblower Office.

 - Join our mailing list.
 Sign up for the CFTC's and Whistleblower Program's Email Subscription Service to receive information updates, including Notices of Covered Actions (NCAs) that may be related to your submission.
 You must file a Form WB-APP to be considered for an award for any Covered Action, so receiving updates about NCAs automatically will help you know whether and when to file.

 - If you are represented by counsel, we cannot communicate with you directly.
 We will not respond to phone calls or emails from you if you are represented by counsel.
 We will instead contact your attorney.
 If you have any questions or concerns for the Whistleblower Office, please ask your attorney to contact us.

 - In order to protect your identity, all emails you receive from us are sent via secure message.
-You must follow the instructions in the email and create a password to access the content.
-You can use the same password to access all future emails from the Whistleblower Office.
-Please contact us if you forget your password or have trouble accessing the email.
+You must follow the instructions in the email to access the content.
+Please contact us if you have trouble accessing the email.

 *These "Things To Know" tips represent the views of the staff of the CFTC's Whistleblower Office.
 They are not CFTC rules or regulations, and the Commission has neither approved nor disapproved them.
 These tips are meant to serve only as a guide in how to navigate the CFTC Whistleblower Program and do not purport to be complete or comprehensive.
 For detailed information about the program, please read Section 23 of the Commodity Exchange Act (7 U.S.C. § 26) and the Whistleblower Rules (17 C.F.R. § 165).